You can discover some of the finest, most pristine beaches in the world at Florida’s state parks.

 You might see manatees swirling in its waters, dolphins leaping from the surf, or bald eagles soaring on the salty currents of air.

-This park features more than five miles of trails for hiking and bicycling, a boat ramp for anglers and explorers, as well as kayak tours and bicycle, canoe and kayak rentals.
+This Florida state park features more than five miles of trails for hiking and bicycling, a boat ramp for anglers and explorers, as well as kayak tours and bicycle, canoe and kayak rentals.

 For the ultimate romantic experience, have your wedding or renew your vows on the park’s shell-strewn shores.